vilhelmenator/allocator/README.md

 - Minimal atomic operations in hot paths
 - Optimized memory layout for cache efficiency

-Parts of the allocator that are still in developedment.
+Parts of the allocator that are still in development.
-- Large allocations
-- Orphaned thread arenas
-- Purging cached structs back to OS.
+- Improve the build phase of the project so it can be easily tested by anyone.
+- Better release strategy to reduce the resident pages
 - More tests and better metrics to compare against other allocators
 ---